Stuart Forster looks at culture and food in Salzburg, Austria.

 Fortunately for visitors who enjoy good food as well as history the walk up the castle, Festung Hohensalzburg, is the perfect stimulus for a calorie-burning post-lunch stroll.

 A SalzburgCard (valid for 24, 48 or 72 hours) gives reduced-price entry to museums and galleries.
-It also covers use of public transport and entry to the Hohensalzburg cable railway, Salzach Cruise and Untersberg cable-car.
+It also covers the use of public transport and entry to the Hohensalzburg cable railway, Salzach Cruise and Untersberg cable car.

 Thanks for reading this article on culture and food in Salzburg, Austria.
 If you want more insights into the region’s cuisine, take a look at my post on the Festival of Alpine Cuisine.